o3de/o3de.org/content/docs/user-guide/visualization/animation/using-actor-LODs-optimize-game-performance.md

 + To create an actor with multiple LOD meshes, use an empty LOD group as the parent of the skeleton and the LOD meshes\.
 The following example shows a skeleton created with an LOD group and imported into O3DE\.
 ![\[Skeleton created as an LOD group\]](/images/user-guide/character-fbx-settings-lod-optimize-0.png)

-## Using the FBX Settings Tool to Check LODs {#using-fbx-settings-tool-to-check-lods-character-fbx-settings}
+## Using the FBX Settings Tool to Check LODs

 After you export your `.fbx` file to O3DE, do the following: